MarcoGriep88/IvantiDSMManagementSuite/README.md

 If you are not speaking German then you need some patience.
 I will write an English Article in a few Days.
 Sorry

+## Your help is needed
+This application is still in maintanance.
+If you use this application, please consider donating to support further development.
+This Software will be maintained as long there is interest and financial support.
+You can donate my using the Sponsoring Button in the root of the Repository or by [Patreon](https://www.patreon.com/bePatron?u=36441678&redirect_uri=https%3A%2F%2Fwww.marcogriep.de%2Fblog%2Finstallation-von-dsm-management-suite-backend-auf-einem-ubuntu-server-18-04%2F&utm_medium=widget).
+Thanks!

 * [My Webpage German](https://www.marcogriep.de)
 * [My Webpage English](https://www.marcogriep.com)